 Medicaid & CHIP

 Medicaid is a great program for low-income children and families, as well as the disabled, so ASD may qualify someone in several eligibility groups.
 Based on your state’s Medicaid income guidelines, eligibility varies though children are usually accepted with incomes at or below the federal poverty level, or higher in some states.
 Funded by state and federal sources, coverage is free or very low cost for those with lacking resources and who have pre-existing conditions.
 Mental health care is included in every state, and any medically necessary services will always be covered.

-CHIP is the public option for uninsured children whose family income is higher than Medicaid limits, and they also accept anyone regardless of their health.
+CHIP, the Children’s Health Insurance Program, is the public option for uninsured children whose family income is higher than Medicaid limits, and they also accept anyone regardless of their health.
 CHIP covers services for conditions, usually through an extension of the program called CHIP PLUS.
-ASD children who have CHIP coverage can seek therapy through Medicaid providers, and medications will also be covered in many instances.
+ASD children who have CHIP coverage can seek therapy through Medicaid providers, and medications may also be covered in many instances.

 Call us: 888 803 5917